F. J. Bergmann: Early life

 F. J. Bergmann was born in Madison, Wisconsin.
 Her father was a German immigrant who moved to the United States as a young man and earned a master's degree from Harvard.
 His job demanded a great deal of travel; as a result, Bergmann spent part of her childhood in Janesville, Wisconsin and another part in Paris, France.
 She is bilingual in English and French.

-Bergmann took an interest in speculative fiction early on in life and began writing poetry in high school, seeing some of her work published as a teenager before taking a break from writing poems for a couple decades.
+Bergmann took an interest in speculative fiction early on in life and began writing poetry in high school, seeing some of her work published as a teenager before taking a break from writing poems for a couple of decades.

 Career

 Bergmann's poems, short stories, and essays, many of which pertain to the genres of science fiction and fantasy, have appeared in numerous literary journals and anthologies.
 Her poetry has been partially collected in chapbooks published by Gold Line Press and others.

 Bergmann freelances as an editor and book designer and has served as editor for several literary presses and journals.
 She is currently the poetry and art editor for Mobius: The Journal of Social Change, poetry editor for Weird House Press, and managing editor for MadHat Press.
-She was twice editor of the Science Fiction & Fantasy Poetry Association (SFPA)'s speculative poetry journal Star*Line, first from 2012-2017 and then again from 2020-2021.
+She was twice editor of the Science Fiction & Fantasy Poetry Association (SFPA)'s speculative poetry journal Star*Line, first from 2012 to 2017 and then again from 2020 to 2021.
 She has also guest-edited an issue of the SFPA's online speculative poetry journal Eye to the Telescope, a publication for which she serves as webmaster.